okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 ## About scoped OAuth 2.0 access tokens

 Most Okta API endpoints require that you include an API token with your request.
 Currently, this API token takes the form of an SSWS token that you generate in the Admin Console.
 With OAuth for Okta, you’re able to interact with Okta APIs using scoped OAuth 2.0 access tokens.
-Each access token enables the bearer to perform specific actions on specific Okta endpoints.
-These actions are controlled by the scopes contained in the access token.
+Each access token enables the bearer to perform specific actions on specific Okta endpoints, controlled by the scopes in the access token.

 Scoped access tokens have several advantages: